gooey-synths/audio_dev_kit_bsp/README.md

 Use clang-format as the linting tool.
 It is currently built into the pipeline.
 The base style is set to llvm

 ## Build instructions ##
 There are two different build types for this project.
-The first build type is meant for deploying new firmware to the phsical board.
+The first build type is meant for deploying new firmware to the physical board.
 Creating build artifacts via the ARM cross-compiler should be run as follows:

 ```
 > $ cd audio_dev_kit_bsp/